Police search Uber offices in Hong Kong and arrest five drivers

 HONG KONG Police raided the Hong Kong offices of taxi-hailing service Uber Inc on Tuesday and arrested five drivers for the "illegal use of vehicles for hire", police said.

-A Hong Kong police senior inspector, Bruce Hung, said undercover police officers had used a mobile phone app to hail five cars and arrested the drivers after being driven to their destinations.
+A Hong Kong police senior inspector, Bruce Hung, said undercover police officers had used a mobile phone app to hail five cars, and after being driven to their destinations, arrested the drivers.

-He said the drivers lacked the required hire car permits or third party insurance.
+The drivers lacked the required hire car permits or third party insurance, he said.

-The police officers' fares had been settled using a credit card, Hung said.
+The police officers' fares had been settled using a credit card, Hung added.

-Harold Li, Uber spokesman for North Asia, said Uber stood by its "driver-partners 100 percent" and welcomed the chance to work with authorities "towards updated regulations that put the safety and interests of riders and drivers first".

-"Uber ensures that all rides are covered by insurance, and all drivers on the platform undergo an extensive background check," Li said in an email on Wednesday.

-Police also searched two offices in Hong Kong on Tuesday, including at least one belonging to Uber, a police spokeswoman said.
-Police were shown on Hong Kong television taking away documents, computers and iPads.
+Police also conducted a search of two offices in Hong Kong on Tuesday, including at least one belonging to Uber, a police spokeswoman told Reuters.
+Police were shown on local television taking away documents, computers and iPads.

 At least three Uber staff were taken away by police, according to Hong Kong's Cable Television.